accelero-cloud/appkernel/docs/api.rst

 Model
 -----
-The base class to he extended by all Domain objects (Models).
+The base class to be extended by all Domain objects (Models).
 It has a set of useful methods, such as JSON marshaling, metadata (json schema) generation and validation.
 Example: ::

     class User(Model):